RCScale logo

 • Place your scale on a flat, level surface to ensure accurate readings.

-• Ensure your RC car is in its race-ready state with all batteries, parts, and tires mounted exactly as they will be during use.
+• Ensure your RC car is in its race-ready state with all batteries, parts, and tires mounted.

-• Zero or tare your scale before each measurement to account for any platform weight.
+• Zero or tare your scale before each measurement.

 2